Consumer Information

 Emergency Notification System

 Louisiana Delta Community College recognizes the importance of immediate notifications in a time of emergency to help reduce the risk of injury to our campus community.
 LDCC utilizes many tools to provide these notifications including local television, radio, text messaging, emails and the www.ladelta.edu website.
-BlackBoard Connect assist in providing the avenue for many of these notifications as well as other early warnings including school closures, weather emergencies, and any other emergency on or near one of our campuses.
+BlackBoard Connect assist in providing the avenue for many of these notifications as well as other early warnings including school closures, weather emergencies, and any other emergency on or near one of our eight locations.
 Students and employees should ensure Admissions and Human Resources has your most up-to-date information.

 Family Education Rights and Privacy Act (FERPA)

 The Family Education Rights and Privacy Act (FERPA) of 1974, as amended, is a federal law that protects the privacy of student educational records.
 The law governs access to records maintained by educational institutions and the release of information from those records.
-Louisiana Delta Community College is required to provide students with basic information about their rights under FERPA.
+The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.

-- Your rights under FERPA include the following:
+• Your rights under FERPA include the following:

-- The right to inspect and review your educational records within a reasonable time after the college receives a request for access
+• The right to inspect and review your educational records within a reasonable time after the college receives a request for access

-- The right to request an amendment of your educational records if you believe something is inaccurate or misleading
+• The right to request an amendment of your educational records if you believe something is inaccurate or misleading

-- The right to restrict disclosure of personally identifiable information contained in your educational records, unless otherwise authorized under FERPA
+• The right to restrict disclosure of personally identifiable information contained in your educational records, unless otherwise authorized under FERPA

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA
+• The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA

 The complete FERPA Policy is available via the Federal Department of Education’s website.
 More information is available on our website under LDCC FERPA and in our College Catalog/Student Handbook.